-Among the most common network issues, we can include This website might not be trusted by your browser pop-up message.
-If you are sure that the error occurred while you try to navigate towards a trusted webpage, don’t hesitate and learn how to add that website to the browser ‘trusted sites’ list.
+If you are sure that the error occurred while you try to navigate towards a trusted webpage, don’t hesitate and learn how to add that website to the browser-trusted sites list.

 But first, did you know there is a web browser out there that automatically redirects you to the secured version of the websites you’re trying to visit?

-You can avoid visiting outdated websites with UR Browser which automatically redirects you to secure HTTPS.
+You can avoid visiting outdated websites with Opera which automatically redirects you to secure HTTPS.
 Keeping you safe at all times while staying reclusive.

-You can see everything firsthand, by downloading the UR Browser and trying it out today.
+You can see everything firsthand, by downloading the Opera and trying it out today.

-If you’re not yet ready to switch to UR Browser, you can follow the steps listed below to secure your connection.
+If you’re not yet ready to switch to Opera, you can follow the steps listed below to secure your connection.

-How to disable website might not be trusted alerts
+How do I disable website might not be trusted alerts

 1. Google Chrome